jk2236/RM_WGS/README.md

 # Record-matching of STR profiles with fragmentary genomic SNP data

 ### Description
-This repository contains tools for performing record matching of pairs of genetic profiles, as described in [Kim and Rosenberg](https://doi.org/10.1101/2022.09.01.505545), [Kim et al.](https://doi.org/10.1016/j.cell.2018.09.008), and [Edge et al.](https://doi.org/10.1073/pnas.1619944114).
+This repository contains tools for performing record matching of STR profiles with fragmentary genomic SNP profiles, as described in [Kim and Rosenberg](https://doi.org/10.1101/2022.09.01.505545).
 The record matching pipeline starts with a set of reference files containing SNP-STR genotypes on reference individuals, a set of files containing STR profiles only on test individuals, a set of files containing SNP profiles only on test individuals, and a set of genetic map files.
 It outputs a match-score matrix for all STR-SNP pairs, with rows indicating STR profiles and columns indicating SNP profiles.
 It enables hypothesis tests for a variety of relatedness hypotheses based on SNP and STR profiles.
 For a demonstration of the record matching pipeline, please see [Example](https://github.com/jk2236/RecordMatching/tree/main/examples).
 The repository also includes scripts to generate simulated pedigrees and fragmentary genomic SNP data.

 ### Dependencies
 * [BEAGLE 4.1](https://faculty.washington.edu/browning/beagle/b4_1.html)